Skip to content

 Backend Effort Levels Conversion Notes

-OpenAI low, medium, high, xhigh* None (native) *xhigh only for GPT-5.2
+OpenAI auto*, low, medium, high, xhigh None (native) xhigh only for GPT-5.2; *auto downgraded to medium

-Anthropic none, minimal, low, medium, high budget_tokens Removes temperature when enabled
+Anthropic (pre-4.6) none, minimal, auto, low, medium, high budget_tokens or adaptive auto maps to adaptive thinking; removes temperature

-Gemini none*, minimal, low, medium, high None (native) *none only for Flash models
+Gemini none, auto*, minimal, low, medium, high None (native) none only for Flash models; *auto downgraded to medium

 vLLM Model-dependent Pass-through DeepSeek-R1, QwQ use implicit thinking